JosephScript/react-base-project/README.md

 ## Gulp

 webpack can sometimes be limited because of how new it is, and with how ubiquitous Gulp tasks are you may want more fine grained build processes.
-Luckily because Gulp and webpack are just JS, it turns out that integrating Gulp into your webpack workflow is easy.
+Luckily because Gulp and webpack are just Node JS packages, it turns out that integrating Gulp into your webpack workflow is easy.